Why I dont recommend CPAP

 Pressure-Related Issues:

-Organ Damage: The continuous pressure from CPAP can potentially cause damage to the lungs and other organs over time.
+Organ Damage: The continuous pressure from the machine can potentially cause damage to the lungs and other organs over time.
 This is particularly concerning for patients who require high pressure settings.

 Barotrauma: Some users may experience barotrauma, which is injury to the tissues caused by pressure changes, leading to ear pain, sinus discomfort, and other complications.